hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/312_077_sharat_chandra.md

 Mayest thou live long, O Sharat Chandra!
 (Sharat Chandra Chakravarty, a disciple of Swamiji.)

-Those writers of Shâstra who do not tend towards work say that all-powerful destiny prevails; but others who are workers consider the will of man as superior.
+Those writers of Shāstra who do not tend towards work say that all-powerful destiny prevails; but others who are workers consider the will of man as superior.
 Knowing that the quarrel between those who believe in the human will as the remover of misery and others who rely